ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_orderinginstance.md

    The HCX management edge is dedicated to the HCX management traffic between the on-premises HCX components and the cloud-side HCX components.
 Do not modify the HCX management edge or use it for HCX network extensions.
 Instead, create separate edges for network extensions.
 In addition, by using a firewall or disabling the HCX management edge communications to the private IBM management components or public internet might adversely impact the HCX functionality.
    {:important}

-5. The HCX Manager on {{site.data.keyword.cloud_notm}} is deployed, activated, and configured:
+5. The HCX Manager is deployed, activated, and configured:
    * The HCX Manager is registered with vCenter Server.
    * The HCX Manager, vCenter Server (with embedded Platform Services Controller), and NSX Manager are configured.
    * The HCX fleet is configured.
    * Local and remote HCX deployment containers are configured.
-6. The host name and IP address of the HCX Manager is registered with the DNS server of VMware vCenter Server on {{site.data.keyword.cloud_notm}}.
+6. The host name and IP address of the HCX Manager is registered with the DNS server of vCenter Server.

 #### Viewing instance details
 {: #dr_backup_bundle_orderinginstance-view-inst-details}

 You can check the status of the deployment by viewing the instance details.
 Click **Resources** from the left navigation pane and locate the **vCenter Server Instances** or **On-premises HCX Instances** table to view information about the instances that you ordered.

-When the instance is successfully deployed, the components that are described in the *Technical specifications* sections of this topic are installed on your VMware virtual platform and the on-premises HCX on {{site.data.keyword.cloud_notm}} service activation key is listed in the **On-premises HCX Instances** table.
+When the instance is successfully deployed, the components that are described in the *Technical specifications* sections of this topic are installed on your VMware virtual platform and the on-premises HCX service activation key is listed in the **On-premises HCX Instances** table.

 The status of the instance changes to **Ready to Use** and you receive a notification by email.

 ### What to do next
 {: #dr_backup_bundle_orderinginstance-next}

-Install the on-premises HCX Enterprise Manager and configure the connection to your HCX on {{site.data.keyword.cloud_notm}} instance.
+Install the on-premises HCX Enterprise Manager and configure the connection to your HCX instance.

 1. Locate the on-premises activation key on the **Resources** page.
   1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
   2. In the **vCenter Server Instances** table, review the **Type** column to locate the Single-node Trial for Migration and App Modernization instance and make note of the instance name.
   3. Scroll to the **On-premises HCX Instances** table and review the **Name** column to locate the instance that has the same name as the single-node instance that you ordered with the *-OnPrem* suffix.
   4. Make note of the key in the **Activation key** field.
-2. Obtain the on-premises HCX Enterprise Manager Open Virtual Appliance (OVA) from the HCX on {{site.data.keyword.cloud_notm}} HCX Manager console.
+2. Obtain the on-premises HCX Enterprise Manager Open Virtual Appliance (OVA) from the HCX Manager console.
   1. Connect to the HCX Cloud Console.
     1. In the **vCenter Server Instances** table, click the Single-node Trial for Migration and App Modernization instance to view the instance details.
     2. Under **Access Information**, locate and make note of the vCenter credentials.
     3. Click **Services** from the left navigation pane.
-    4. On the **Services** page, click **HCX on IBM Cloud**.
+    4. On the **Services** page, click **HCX**.
-    5. On the **HCX on IBM Cloud** details page, locate and make note of the **HCX Cloud IP**.
+    5. On the **HCX** details page, locate and make note of the **HCX Cloud IP**.
     6. Ensure that you are connected to the VPN to access your {{site.data.keyword.cloud_notm}} private network.
     7. Click **View HCX Cloud Console**.
   2. In the **HCX Cloud Console**, complete the following steps: